llpeterson/direct/access.md

 variability in how many S/PGWs a given MME is responsible for, making is possible for a single MME to manage mobility across a wide geographic area that is served by multiple Central Offices.
-Finally, while not explicitly spelled out in [Figure 2](#ran), it is often the case that the ISP's PON network is used to connect the remote BBUs back to the Central Office.
+Finally, while not explicitly spelled out in [Figure 2](#ran), it is sometimes the case that the ISP's PON network is used to connect the remote BBUs back to the Central Office.

 <figure class="line">